isomerpages/nlb-biblioasia/_oct-to-dec-2013/“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 Cookbooks reveal the processes through which the colonial knowledge of Malaya was constructed.
 The inclusion of recipes for *rundang* (a spicy meat stew; or *rendang*) and *satai* (skewered, grilled meat; or *satay*) in "*Mems*" *Own* introduced and explicated the preparation and consumption of otherwise unfamiliar local foods, consequently normalising their presence within the colonial diet.

 Published in 1935, the second edition of the *Y.W.C.A.
-International Cookery Book of Malaya* by Mrs R. E. Holttum and Mrs T. W. Hinch differs markedly from Kinsey's work in ways that signal the extent to which food and nutrition in Malaya had become a subject of intellectual and practical study.
+International Cookery Book of Malaya* by Mrs R.E.
+Holttum and Mrs T.W.
+Hinch differs markedly from Kinsey's work in ways that signal the extent to which food and nutrition in Malaya had become a subject of intellectual and practical study.
 As a compilation of "the numerous recipes used in the international cooking lessons conducted [...] by the [Young Women's Christian] Association",[^33] the volume is perhaps more closely identified with the teaching of domestic science than "*Mems*" *Own*.

 <img style="width: 350px; height: 450px;" src="/images/vol-9-issue-3/Women%2C%20cookbook%2C%20housewife/w1.jpg">
 <div style="background-color: white;"><i>The Y.M.C.A.
 International Cookery Book of Malaya</i> was a very successful cookbook with nine editions.
 It was first published in 1932.</div>